quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 per {{Section 4.5 of !RFC8126}}.
 When reviewing requests, the expert MUST check that the URI is appropriate to the event schema and satisfies the requirements in {{event-types-and-schema}} and this section.
-A request to register a private or non-standard log schema URI using a URN of the form `urn:ietf:params:qlog:event:<namespace identifier>#<category identifier` MUST be rejected.
+A request to register a private or non-standard category URI using a URN of the form `urn:ietf:params:qlog:event:<namespace identifier>#<category identifier` MUST be rejected.